Life as We Know It (film): Plot

 Holly Berenson is the owner of a small Atlanta bakery, and Eric Messer is a promising television technical sports director for the Atlanta Hawks.
 Their best friends, Peter and Alison, set them up on a blind date that goes horribly wrong and results in both hating each other with a passion.

 As the years go by, Peter and Alison get married and have a baby girl named Sophie.
 They also select Holly and Eric – who teasingly tolerate each other – as the godparents.

 Shortly after Sophie's first birthday, Peter and Alison are killed in a car crash.
 Holly and Eric learn that their friends named them Sophie's joint guardians.
 After discovering that none of Peter and Alison's relatives are fit to take care of Sophie, the two put their differences aside and move into Sophie's home.

 Living together proves to be a struggle.
 One evening, Holly is away at an important catering job when Eric is given the opportunity to direct a big basketball game.
 He takes Sophie with him, but her crying distracts him, leading to him making a big mistake on the broadcast.
 When they get home, Eric and Holly argue, but later they make up.

 Holly goes on a date with Sam, Sophie's pediatrician.
 The date is cut short when Eric calls to tell Sam that Sophie has a high fever.
 When they join him at the hospital, Eric sees Holly kiss Sam.

 Over time, the guardians discover that raising a child is more expensive than they had expected, so Holly can no longer afford to expand her business.
-Eric helps by investing in her company, and they cement the new relationship by going on a date, which ends with them having sex and developing strong feelings.
+Eric helps by investing in her company.
+They cement the new relationship by going on a date, which ends with them having sex and developing strong feelings.